Indian shares set for strong weekly gains, metal stocks surge

 Kamath added the outlook on markets may change “significantly” once there was clarity of the impact on economic growth from the current lockdowns .

-Heavyweight HDFC Bank (HDBK.NS) was the top boost, climbing 1.7% and pushing the Nifty Bank index (.NSEBANK) 1.3% higher.
+Heavyweight HDFC Bank was the top boost, climbing 1.7% and pushing the Nifty Bank index 1.3% higher.

-Shares of Tata Steel (TISC.NS) rose 4.6% to a record high, riding on strong quarterly results and metal prices.
-The Nifty metal index (.NIFTYMET) was the best performer, climbing 2.8% to an all-time peak.
+Shares of Tata Steel rose 4.6% to a record high, riding on strong quarterly results and metal prices.
+The Nifty metal index was the best performer, climbing 2.8% to an all-time peak.

-Hero MotoCorp (HROM.NS), the world's largest two-wheeler maker, slid over 3% after an initial uptick following better-than-expected quarterly profit.
+Hero MotoCorp, the world’s largest two-wheeler maker, slid over 3% after an initial uptick following better-than-expected quarterly profit.
 The stock had risen more than 3% this week in the run-up to the results.

-Heavyweight shadow lender HDFC Ltd (HDFC.NS) and UltraTech Cement (ULTC.NS), scheduled to report their quarterly results later in the day, rose around 1% each.
+Heavyweight shadow lender HDFC Ltd and UltraTech Cement, scheduled to report their quarterly results later in the day, rose around 1% each.

 Broader equity markets were firm amid strong commodity prices and after a strong close on Wall Street following an upbeat U.S. jobless claims report.